willjejones/Producer-Polaroids/_posts/Track Releases/2019-03-24-track-2-canvas-house.md

 excerpt_separator: <!--more-->
 ---

-This track definitely a little way from the music I usually make, but that is one of the goals of this project - pushing myself to try new sounds.
+This track is definitely a little way from the music I usually make, but that is one of the goals of this project - pushing myself to try new sounds.

 <iframe width="100%" height="300" scrolling="no" frameborder="no" allow="autoplay" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/595254039&color=%23787272&auto_play=false&hide_related=false&show_comments=true&show_user=true&show_reposts=false&show_teaser=true&visual=true"></iframe>